ffedox/ffedox.github.io/content/authors/admin/_index.md

 ## About Me

 Alice Fedotova is an independent researcher and a freelance consultant in the field of Natural Language Processing.
 She is a former Research Fellow at the University of Bologna, where she worked on Automatic Speech Recognition and multimodal Transformers.
 Her research interests include Information Extraction, Language Resource Creation, and Multimodality.
-Since 2024, she is a member of [AILC](https://www.ai-lc.it/en/), the Italian Association of Computational Linguistics.
+She is a member of [AILC](https://www.ai-lc.it/en/), the Italian Association of Computational Linguistics.